soumyajiitdas/soumyajiitdas/README.md

 <br>

-## 🤝 Let's Collaborate or Just Chat
+## 🤓 Let's Collaborate or Just Chat

 - 🌐 [LinkedIn](https://www.linkedin.com/in/soumyajit-das2003)
 - 🐦 [Twitter](https://twitter.com/incogni21419574)
 - 📷 [Instagram](https://instagram.com/soumyajiit_)
 - 📧 Email: `soumyajit302@gmail.com`
-- 🧠 **Fun Fact:** I treat my Git commits like journal entries.
+> 🧠 **Fun Fact:** I treat my Git commits like journal entries.
 Each one has a story.

 <br>

-## 🧪 Not Just Coding...
+## 🧑🏻‍💻 Not Just Coding...
 Creating.

 I don't build projects for the sake of it.
 I build **experiences**.
 Things that make people go:

-> “Wait… you made *that* in Python?”
+>  _“ Wait… you made *that* in Python❓ ”_

 <br>

-## 🧭 TL;DR – I’m not your average dev
+## 🧭 TL;DR – About Me

-If you’re looking for:
+I am a dedicated and goal-oriented software developer with a strong focus on:

-- A passionate, purpose-driven coder
+* Writing clean, efficient, and maintainable code
-- Someone who actually reads `README.md`s
+* Following best practices and thoroughly reviewing project documentation
-- A dev who treats projects like storytelling
+* Approaching each project with a structured and thoughtful development process

-**Then you're already in the right repo.** ⭐ it now.
+**If you're looking for a developer who values quality and attention to detail, you've come to the right place.** Feel free to explore my work.

 <br>